HowardDunn/Jamaican-Style-Dominoes-AI-Neural-Network/README.md

 # Jamaican-Style-Dominoes-AI-Neural-Network
 Testing the viability of creating AI for Jamaican Style Dominoes using principles from Reinforcement Learning and Neural Networks (tensorflow)

-# Goal to train a model that can consistently beat a human in game of dpminoes ( Caribbean rules)
+## Goal to train a model that can consistently beat a human in game of dominoes ( Caribbean rules)

 ## Approach use principles of reinforcement learning to train a Neural network model to estimate the best play